SaiKoya/terraform-workshop/lab_02/README.md

 }
 ```

+> Note: Azure Storage accounts need to be globally unique

 ### Data Source

-Use the terraform data source block instead of the resource block.
-This block gives us access to the resource that is not managed by the Terraform state file.
+Use the terraform `data source` block instead of the resource block.
+The `data source` allows Terraform configuration to make use of information defined outside of Terraform, or defined by another Terraform Configuration.

 ``` hcl
 data "azurerm_resource_group" "example" {